Lughaidh-w/MongoDB-Movie-Database/README.md

 # SQL Movie Database

 This project gets movie data with web scrapping and using APIs.
-The data is then loaded into SQL.
+The data is then loaded into PostgreSQL.